pennywa/HF_language_translator/README.md

 ## 🚀 How It Works

 This app uses an API-based approach:

-Reasoning: Applications that download and run massive machine learning models locally (often fail due to memory or time limits on the free CPU tier)
+Reasoning - Applications that download and run massive machine learning models locally (often fail due to memory or time limits on the free CPU tier)

 The deep-translator library supports several translation services.